-Ed Cotham serves as the Chief Investment Officer of the Terry Foundation in Houston, Texas.
+Ed Cotham retired in 2023 as the Chief Investment Officer of the Terry Foundation in Houston, Texas.
 The Terry Foundation is the largest private source of scholarships at Texas universities.

 Ed holds an undergraduate degree in Economics from the University of Houston and a Masters Degree in Economics from the University of Chicago.
 A native Texan, Ed returned to Texas to obtain a Law Degree from the University of Texas in 1979.